mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 My first attempt at trying to get around the UX frustrations was to just try and come up with a way to access the store availability data without having to click the damn buttons.

-I figured that this data was being fetched on button click, so I peeked into the Network tab in Chrome's Dev tools and found calls similar to this
+I figured that this data was being fetched on button click, so I peeked into the Network tab in Chrome's Dev tools and found calls similar to this (note the `storeNumber` at the end of the URL)

 ```bash
 GET https://www.riteaid.com/services/ext/v2/vaccine/checkSlots?storeNumber=3697
 ```

-which seemed to return:
+which returned:

 ```javascript
 {